piperdd/COMS30030/Lab1-Intro-MandrillChallenge/README.md

 > For Windows, you might want to use [Conda](https://www.anaconda.com/products/distribution).

 > You can also follow the instructions below using [the lab sheet](https://github.com/cs-uob/COMS30030/tree/main/Lab1-Intro-MandrillChallenge/Labsheet.pdf)
+> Example code and images referred to in the instructions are in the `python` and `images` folders, respectively.

 ## What is OpenCV?
 - OpenCV is a library framework for developing computer vision solutions.